-In March 2020, the FASB issued ASU 2020-3, Codification Improvements to Financial Instruments.
+In March 2020, the FASB issued ASU 2020-03, Codification Improvements to Financial Instruments.
 This ASU was issued to improve and clarify various financial instruments topics, including the current expected credit losses (CECL) standard issued in 2016.
 The ASU includes seven issues that describe the areas of improvement and the related amendments to GAAP; they are intended to make the standards easier to understand and apply and to eliminate inconsistencies, and they are narrow in scope and are not expected to significantly change practice for most entities.
 Among its provisions, the ASU clarifies that all entities, other than public business entities that elected the fair value option, are required to provide certain fair value disclosures under ASC 825, Financial Instruments, in both interim and annual financial statements.
 It also clarifies that the contractual term of a net investment in a lease under Topic 842 should be the contractual term used to measure expected credit losses under Topic 326.
 Amendments related to ASU 2019-04 are effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 Early adoption is not permitted before an entity's adoption of ASU 2016-01.
 Amendments related to ASU 2016-13 for entities that have not yet adopted that guidance are effective upon adoption of the amendments in ASU 2016-13.
 Early adoption is not permitted before an entity's adoption of ASU 2016-13.
-Amendments related to ASU 2016-13 for entities that have adopted that guidance are effective upon issuance of this ASU.
+Amendments related to ASU 2016-13 for entities that have adopted that guidance are effective for fiscal years beginning after December 15, 2019, including interim periods within those years.
+Other amendments are effective upon issuance of this ASU.
 This Update is not expected to have a significant impact on the Company's financial statements.